rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

 {{%notice note%}}
  * By default, Ubuntu(16.04 and 18.04) resolves the hostname to localhost.
 If this is changed on the host OS, roscore will not start.
  * To check if roscore starts, do `nslookup $(hostname)`, this should return a DNS record.
- *
 {{%/notice%}}

 ### rapyuta.io Runtimes

-rapyuta.io supports docker and preinstalled runtime.
-By default, the docker runtime is enabled.
-You can also enable both the runtimes for a device.
-You can disable/enable the runtime during the lifetime of a device.
+* rapyuta.io supports docker and preinstalled runtime.
+* By default, the docker runtime is enabled.
+* You can enable both the runtimes for a device at once.
+* You can enable/disable the runtime during the lifetime of a device.
-{{%notice note%}}
-A device should always have one runtime enabled.
+* A device should always have one runtime enabled.
-{{%/notice%}}

 ### Register a New Device